Rigorous asymptotics of a KdV soliton gas: Soliton gas as limit of solitons as

 Therefore this exponential decay does not set in until $x$ is rather large.
 Indeed, in order for the residue conditions to all be exponentially small, it must be that $x \ll - C N$.
-In other words, the N-soliton solution that we are considering has very broad support, and in the large-$N$ limit, it is not exponentially decaying for $x \searrow -\infty$.
+In other words, the $N$-soliton solution that we are considering has very broad support, and in the large-$N$ limit, it is not exponentially decaying for $x \to -\infty$.
+To be more precise, the above computations can be used to show the following lemma. \begin{lemma} For any $0 < \tilde{k} < \eta_{1}/2$, there exists a constant $\tilde{C}$ so that if $\displaystyle x < - \tilde{C} N $, then

+In other words, for $x < - \tilde{C} N$, the potential $u(x)$ is exponentially decreasing. \end{lemma} The proof of this lemma is straightforward: under the hypotheses of the lemma, all residue conditions are exponentially small.
+One may replace the residue conditions with jumps across small circles encircling the poles, and the jumps are all of the form $I + \mathcal{O}\left(e^{-\tilde{k} |x|} \right)$, so small norm existence theory applies.

-We will show here how to derive the Riemann--Hilbert problem for a soliton gas with one reflection coefficient $ r_1$ (as described in \cite{ZakZakDya}) from a meromorphic Riemann--Hilbert problem for $N$ solitons in the limit as $N \nearrow+\infty$.
+We will show here how to derive the Riemann--Hilbert problem for a soliton gas with one reflection coefficient $ r_1$ (as described in \cite{ZakZakDya}) from a meromorphic Riemann--Hilbert problem for $N$ solitons in the limit as $N \to+\infty$.
 First, we remove the poles by defining

 within a closed curve $\gamma_+$ encircling the poles counterclockwise in the upper half plane $\mathbb{C}_{+}$, and

 within a closed curve $\gamma_-$ surrounding the poles clockwise in the lower half plane $\mathbb{C}_{-}$.
 Outside these two sets, we take $Z(\lambda)=M(\lambda)$.